 RIAM is the only director of the Investment Institution under the Articles of Association.
-The policymakers of RIAM are: G.O.J.M.
-Van Hassel; K. van Baardwijk; M.D.
-Donga; P.J.J.
-Ferket; R. Toppen; V. Verberk; M.O.
-Nijkamp; and C. von Reiche.

-These people may also be members of the management boards of other Affiliated Entities.
+The Manager's board consists per 5 September 2018 of G.O.J.M.
+Van Hassel, P.J.J.
+Ferket and K. van Baardwijk.
+In addition M.O.
+Nijkamp, V. Verberk, M.D.
+Donga and C. von Reiche have been appointed as day-to-day policymakers of the Manager.
+These persons may also be members of the management boards of Affiliated Entities.